Aoi1011/Near_Sample/paper.md

 - To this end, our final PoPos protocol rquires each prover to organize its claimed sequence of committees - one per epoch - into a merkle tree.

+## 2. Preliminaries

+**Proof-of-stake**
+It is assumed that the majority of stake is honestly controlled at every point in time

+**Primitives**

+**Types of nodes**

+validators
+- The stakeholders who participate in maintaining the system's consensus

+full nodes
+- do not participate in maintaining consensus, can join the system, download its full history, and discover its current state.

+light clients
+- insterested in joining the system and learning a small part of the sytem state (such as their user's balance) without downloading everything

+**Time**
+The protocol execution proceeds in discrete epochs.
+Epochs are further subdivided into rounds, which correspond to shorter time durations during which a message sent by one honest party is  received by all others

+**The prover/verifier model**
+The bootstrapping process begins with a light client connecting to its full node peers to begin synchrnizing the light client is known as the *verifier* the full nodes are known as the *provers*

+## 3. The PoPoS Primitive

+## 4. The Optimistic Light Client

+**Sync committees**

 ## Proof of Stake (PoS) superlight client